vmware-archive/gp-r/HomePage.md

 The raw table is array aggregated into a table with rows equal to the number of unique values of the parallelization index.
 For this specific example, there are three unique values of sex in the abalone data, and thus there are three rows in the abalone_array table.

 ### <a name="returntypes"/> Return types
-As described in the Data Types section, it’s often difficult to read SQL arrays, and its not possible to have SQL arrays containing both text and numeric entries.
+As described in the Data Types section, it’s often difficult to read SQL arrays, and it's not possible to have SQL arrays containing both text and numeric entries.
 For this reason, our best practice is to use custom composite types as return types for PL/R functions in Greenplum.

 It’s useful to think ahead and identify what the final output of your PL/R function will be.
-In the case of our example, since we are running regressions, let’s suppose we want to return information that looks a lot like R’s summary.lm() function.
-In particular, we are interested in getting back a table with each explanatory variable’s name, the coefficient estimate, standard error, t-stat, and pvalue.
+In the case of our example, since we are running regressions, let’s suppose we want to return information that looks a lot like R’s `summary.lm()` function.
+In particular, we are interested in getting back a table with each explanatory variable’s name, the coefficient estimate, standard error, t-statistic, and p-value.
 With this in mind, we build a custom composite type as a template for the output we intend to get back from our PL/R function.
 ```SQL
 DROP TYPE IF EXISTS lm_abalone_type CASCADE;
 CREATE TYPE lm_abalone_type AS (